 When it comes to making contributions for retirement, many people won’t fund an IRA if the contribution isn’t tax-deductible.
-That raises an interesting question: is the primary purpose of an IRA to build savings for retirement – or is it primarily seen as a tax deduction in the current year?
+That raises an interesting question: is the primary purpose of a Traditional IRA or a Roth IRA to build savings for retirement – or is it primarily seen as a tax deduction in the current year?

 Tax deductibility is certainly a consideration, but there are compelling reasons why an IRA makes sense even if the contribution itself isn’t tax-deductible.
 But in order to see the reasons why, you have to look at it strictly from the retirement side of the equation.

 The earnings are still tax deferred – even if the contribution isn’t

 Whether or not you can take a deduction for an IRA contribution in the current year, the earnings on the account are still tax-deferred.
 This means you make contributions – whether or not they are tax-deductible in the year taken – and the investment will continue to grow, free from taxation.

 Even if your contribution is tax deductible, tax-deferred earnings are still incredibly powerful.
 Let’s say that your combined federal and state income tax rate is 30%.
 Let’s also say that you can average a 10% return on your investments.

 If you invest your money in a taxable account, your net return will be just 7% – the 10% basic return, reduced by 30% for income taxes.
 But if your money is growing in an IRA, you’ll get the full benefit of the 10% return on your investments.